 Use a no-touch voltage tester (aka a “current wand”) to verify the power has been shut off before working on electrical issues.
 You can even use it to trace electrical wiring without having to open up the wall.
 Here’s a great resource on how to use voltage testers.

 Make your home’s exterior shine this spring with a good power washing.
 Power washing your home can also prevent the growth of mold and mildew which feeds on grime.
 This power washer from Ryobi has 1,800 psi and works great for cleaning windows, decks and siding, and includes three nozzles.
-Before buying an electric power washer, check out these reviews and buying tips.

 A Low-Vibration Sander

 There’s not one BIG thing we love about Rockwell’s new Vibrafree random orbital sander—it’s a lot of little things.
 The split disc has inner and outer rings (one turns clockwise, the other counterclockwise) that counteract each other for less vibration.
 The split-disc design also provides a larger opening for more efficient dust collection (using either the clear collector shown or the vacuum attachment included).
 The sander feels good in the hand, and we like the variable speed – not a revolutionary feature on an RO sander, but like we said, it’s the little things.
 At first glance, the inner and outer sanding discs might seem like a disadvantage – more edges to catch and more sandpaper to tear – but they grip tenaciously.

 The only drawback we see is the need to buy proprietary sanding discs; more stuff to store and keep track of.
 But the pain is lessened by the 15 discs that come with it, along with a tool bag to keep everything together.

 The Vibrafree sander (about $70) is available at home centers and online.